T. H. Thomas: Life and creative work

 In 1866, Thomas returned to settle in Cardiff (Thomas's father had retired there).
 He inherited his father's house on The Walk in 1880 and this became a place for intellectual discussion in the town.
 He became very active in the Cardiff Naturalists Society (being president for a while), the Cambrian Academy of Art and the Welsh National Eisteddfod.
 Thomas was an official guest at the first Feis Ceoil in 1897.

 Thomas worked for The Daily Graphic where he depicted different scenes of that time the likes of work on the Severn Tunnel at Portskewett, and royal visits.
 He illustrated in his painting a "complete catalogue of the major concerns of the 19th century".
 His painting can be compared with J. W. Goethe and John Ruskin by the common tradition.
 As well as formers he tried to connect the art and science more tightly.

 Because of his interest in geology, he discovered an important dinosaur fossil which was unknown to science of that time.
 This petrifaction was found by him in a large stone stove in the Newton Nottage church' yard.
 It was named Brontozoum thomasii in his honour.

 He died on 5 July 1915.
-His more than 1,000 prints, drawings and watercolours were given to Amgueddfa Cymru – National Museum Wales after his death in 1915 according to his will.
+His more than 1,000 prints, drawings and watercolours were given to the National Museum of Wales after his death in 1915 according to his will.